Pshy0/pshy_merge/README.md

 ```
 !pshy.set pshy.commands_require_prefix true
 ```

+I may add the ability to use a prefix for any module in the future.

 If several modules use a graphic interfaces or ingame objects,
 they may conflict because of the use of identical ids.